5.4.2 Business and Travel Expenses

-Generally, the Stanford Travel Card (TCard) is the preferred payment method for travel costs.
+Generally, the Stanford Travel Card (TCard) is the preferred payment method for travel costs that will not be reimbursed through the per diem method.
 Alternatively, personal funds may be used and a request for reimbursement can be submitted after the trip.

 When a personal component of travel is added to a business trip, the university will only pay for or reimburse the costs of the business component.
-The charge that would have been incurred without that personal component must be documented at the time of booking in order to appropriately process the reimbursement.
+The charge that would have been incurred without that personal component must be documented via a comparison from a Stanford booking channel at the time of booking in order to appropriately process the reimbursement.

 The Travel Card may be used to pay for trips that include a component of personal travel that may not be easily separated from the booking, but it may not be used to purchase trips that are exclusively personal.
 In cases where the Travel Card is used to purchase trips with a personal component, the individual is responsible for reimbursing the university for the extra cost.